DrDeathBubbles/Facebook_video/readme.md

 # To do
-3. Add to gspread the link to the video
+1. Add to gspread the link to the video
+2. Change the access token to a long lasting access token

-4. Problem with :
+3. Problem with :
     1. Run through all talk names - make sure there is no problem with their names

 3. UPDATE SPREADSHEET WITH URL